 This basic guide explains the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), commonly known as Superfund.
 Concise and current, the book's authors detail the history of the statute and the reasons that it was enacted, and provide an concise overview of the Act and the regulations implementing it.
 Also included is a list of useful websites and internet resources related to CERCLA.

 Clean Air Act

 By Belden, Roy S. American Bar Association, Section of Environment, Energy, and Resources.
-2nd ed. c2011.
+Second edition. c2011.

 This Basic Practice Series title provides a starting point for practitioners working with the Clean Air Act and its implementing regulations.
 The history and an overview of the act are provided as well as information specifically on National Ambient Air Quality Standards, state implementation plans, control of hazardous air pollutants, acid rain control, Title V operating permits, and the Montreal Protocol as it relates to stratospheric ozone.
 The appendices contain an acronym list, frequently asked questions about the Clean Air Act, a listing of the act’s subchapters, the section of the code of federal regulations on air quality programs and key cases.
 The second edition of this title has been updated to include recent developments such as regulations on greenhouse gas emissions.

 KF 3812 B45

 The Clean Air Act handbook